korandabit/profile/_posts/2014-10-04-deafhood-unheard.md

 ---
+author: Mark Koranda
+categories:
+- Deafhood
+date: '2014-10-04 00:00:00'
+excerpt: Theres a poignant sign to start my story if I were telling it in ASL.
+You take your index finger like a hook, and drag it across your forehead.
+It figuratively suggests having something scarred in your brain, and translates to Ill never forget.
 layout: post
+tags:
+- ASL
+- audism
+- cochlear implant
+- CODA
+- deaf
+- debate
+- ethics
+- sign language
-title: "Deafhood unheard"
+title: Deafhood unheard
-date: 2014-10-04 17:46:14 +0000
-author: Unknown
-categories: ['Deafhood']
-tags: ['ASL', 'audism', 'cochlear implant', 'CODA', 'deaf', 'debate', 'ethics', 'sign language']
 ---

 There's a poignant sign to start my story if I were telling it in ASL.
 You take your index finger like a hook, and drag it across your forehead.
 It figuratively suggests having something scarred in your brain, and translates to "I'll never forget."
-The reminder is of the importance of Deafhood, and lately, of its missing role in the cochlear implant debate.<!--more-->
+The reminder is of the importance of Deafhood, and lately, of its missing role in the cochlear implant debate.

 About five years ago in a San Fransisco office building I sat at a table translating with my parents on one side and a salesperson on the other.
 He pushed his product on my folks while we lost our afternoon.
 At first I hedged his aggressive tactics in my translations, and my parents sat confused by the half-filtered sales pitch and by my obvious frustration.
 Eventually his tactics became more than I could keep up with, and pressured to keep translating I submitted to merely relaying his assault.
 The salesman was effectively convincing my parents of a product with the voice of their son.* We left without his blatantly misrepresented product, but I was still bitter.